 A change that did not come as easy to Lisa was how she handled her reference material.

 Reference material, like pdfs or spreadsheets, were neatly organized in Lisa’s 40+ email folders.
 Lisa trusted her email folder system.
 Lisa did not want to give up her trusted folders.

 - saw the studies that proved search was more efficient than filing emails into folders

-- could see how having separate system for reference material would be safer and easier to use long term
+- could see how having a separate system for reference material would be safer and easier to use long-term

 she didn’t budge on the folders.

 As the Escape Your Email beta group organizer, I told her this was fine.

 Batching and using a to-do list manager had already slashed her time from 6 hours a day to 50 minutes .
 This was a phenomenal turnaround.